honeycombio/honeycomb-opentelemetry-swift/README.md

 Whenever the `path` variable changes, this View Modifier will emit a span with the name `Navigation`.
 This span will contain the following attributes:

-- `NavigationPath` (string): the full navigation path when the span is emitted.
+- `screen.name` (string): the full navigation path when the span is emitted.
 If the path passed to the view modifier is not `Encodable` (ie. if you're using a `NavigationPath` and have stored a value that does not conform to the `Codable` protocol), then this attribute will have the value `<unencodable path>`.

 When using other kinds of navigation (ex. a `TabView` or `NavigationSplitView`), we offer a utility function `Honeycomb.setCurrentScreen(path: Any)`.
 This will immediately emit a `Navigation` span as documented above.
 As with the View Modifier form, if the `path` is `Encodable`, that will be included as an attribute on the span.
-Otherwise the `NavigationPath` attribute on the span will have the value `<unencodable path>`.
+Otherwise the `screen.name` attribute on the span will have the value `<unencodable path>`.

 This function can be called from a view's `onAppear`, or inside a button's `action`, or wherever you decide to manage your navigation.